Products

 A change in output voltage per 1 μs is called a slew rate.

-As shown in Figure 3, in the case of an op-amp with a low slew rate, a rectangular input signal appears as a trapezoidal signal at the output, and a sinusoidal input appears as a triangular signal at the output.
+As shown in Fig. 3, in the case of an op-amp with a low slew rate, a rectangular input signal appears as a trapezoidal signal at the output, and a sinusoidal input appears as a triangular signal at the output.

 If you use an op amp with a low slew rate, the shape of the waveform will change and distortion will worsen.